 12. Meditations on Violence: A Comparison of Martial Arts Training & Real World Violence by Rory Miller

-Often times, self-defense training fails to accommodate the unpredictability of potential hazards.
-Martial arts practices can be overly geared toward competitive performance, which can cause them to lose sight of real life applications.
+Oftentimes, self-defense training fails to accommodate the unpredictability of potential hazards.
+Martial arts practices can be overly geared toward competitive performance, which can cause them to lose sight of real-life applications.
 This book consolidates essential fighting basics with the reality of the street.
-Even though Miller emphasizes astute coordination to ensure debilitation of aggressors, he never appears to lack compassion for the people involved.
+Even though Miller emphasizes astute coordination to ensure the debilitation of aggressors, he never appears to lack compassion for the people involved.
 The statistics may be unsettling, but the information can instigate revelations within any security professional’s daily regimen.

 13. Glock: The Rise of America’s Gun by Paul M. Barret